 On the last day of the Yankee’s 1950 spring training camp, Stengel told the press that Mr. Mole would not be traveling north with the team.
 Instead, he would remain in Florida where he would continue to work out with the Kansas City farmhands.
 The best MLB player to be born on my birthday remains former Brooklyn Dodger ace Don Newcombe.
 The only current MLB player who celebrates his birthday on Flag Day is San Diego outfielder, Jesus Guzman.
 But I’m keeping my eye on a young Yankee reliever named Chase Whitley, who is currently pitching for the Yankees Scranton/WilkesBarre farm team.
 He’s a big right-hander who turns 23 today and he currently has a 5-2 record in Triple A ball.

 As for Fenton Mole, he joins Andy Fox, Doug Bird, Goose Gossage, Yogi Berra, Jim Kitty Kaat and Bill Moose Skowren as former Yankees with animal or animal- sounding names or nicknames.
 I guess all the above would be a little nervous around Catfish Hunter and Enos Slaughter.
-See what I’m forced to resort to when no famous Yankees are born on your birthday?
 Happy Flag Day everyone!
+Bulletin: There is a brand new June 14th birthday Yankee on the team’s 2014 roster.

 The only New York Yankee to be born on June 13th is a not-to-well-known but well-travelled pitcher named Darrell May.
 (You can read May’s Pinstripe Birthday Post from last year, here) Well that’s not exactly true.
 Red Grange was also born on June 13th and he also played for the New York Yankees in Yankee Stadium.
 Yes that Red Grange, the one and only “Galloping Ghost” who many sports historians considered to be the greatest football player who ever lived.